 Collective Worship is planned into assemblies termly, and religious festivals are highlighted and celebrated.
 Assemblies are always related to the value of the month, celebratory events or religious festivals.

 The general outline for the week's assemblies is as follows:

 Monday - Whole School Values Assembly (Headteacher)

-Tuesday - Values Based Music Assembly (Staff lead)
+Tuesday - Values Based Music Assembly (KS2 Phase Leader)